LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Primary/Literals/_Literals.md

 # Literals
 A literal is a program element that directly represents a value.

-A literal constant is a hardcoded value in a program.
+The word ‘literal‘ means exact or accurate.

+In C++ literals are represented by hardcoded values in a program's source code.

 Types
   Integer